alexwlchan/alexwlchan.net/src/_drafts/using-fuzzy-string-matching-to-weed-out-duplicate-tags.md

 Anybody can see that these tags mean the same thing, but if I search for any one of them I won't find anything tagged with the alternative spellings.

-These could each be consolidated into a single tag -- but I can only do that if I know I've created these pairs of similar tags.
+I could consolidate each of these into a single tag -- but I can only do that if I know I've created these pairs of similar tags.
 How do I find the similar tags I've created?
-I often have hundreds of tags, way more than I can check by hand.
+I often have hundreds of tags, and looking through the list by hand isn't practical.

 This isn't a new problem, and I found [a great article from Seatgeek](https://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) (a ticketing platform) that solves something very similar.
-Rather than looking at keyword tags, they were looking at event names.
+They were trying to find similar descriptions of the same event.
-The post explains various approaches to comparing text -- string similarity, partial string similarity, token similarity, and so on -- and then they packaged their work in a library called [FuzzyWuzzy](https://github.com/seatgeek/fuzzywuzzy).
+The post explains various approaches to comparing text -- string similarity, partial string similarity, token ratios, and so on -- and then they packaged their work in a library called [FuzzyWuzzy](https://github.com/seatgeek/fuzzywuzzy).

 There's a variant of FuzzyWuzzy called [RapidFuzz](https://pypi.org/project/rapidfuzz/), which does similar calculations but performs a lot faster -- anecdotally, I see a 10&times; speedup when using RapidFuzz over FuzzyWuzzy.